-Artist Dick Bruna, Creator of Rabbit Miffy, Has Died at 89
+Artist Dick Bruna, creator of rabbit Miffy, has died at 89

-Dick Bruna, the Dutch illustrator and artist who created the bestselling series of children's books starring white rabbit Miffy, has died at age 89.
-His Dutch publisher, Mercis, said in a statement Friday that Bruna died peacefully in his sleep Thursday night in the central Dutch city of Utrecht.
-The simplicity of Bruna's characters drew adoration not only from children around the world, but also from adult art lovers.
+Dick Bruna, the Dutch illustrator and artist who created the bestselling series of children's books starring white rabbit Miffy, has died at age 89, his publisher announced Friday.
+Bruna "passed away peacefully in his sleep" Thursday night in the central Dutch city of Utrecht, said Marja Kerkhof, of his Dutch publisher Mercis, in a telephone interview.

 Discussions